SystemsApproach/ops/provision.rst

 When a cloud is built from virtual resources (e.g., VMs instantiated on a commercial cloud) the "rack and connect" step is carried out by a sequence of API calls rather than a hands-on technician.
-Of course, we want to automate the sequence of calls needed to activate virtual infrastructure, which has inspired an approach know as *infrastructure-as-code*.\ [#]_ The general idea is to document, in a declarative format that can be "executed", exactly what our infrastructure is to look like; how it is to be configured.
-We use Terraform as our open source approach to infrastructure-as-code.
+Of course, we want to automate the sequence of calls needed to activate virtual infrastructure, which has inspired an approach know as *Infrastructure-as-Code*, a special case of the *Configuration-as-Code* concept introduced in Chapter 2.
+The general idea is to document, in a declarative format that can be "executed", exactly what our infrastructure is to look like; how it is to be configured.
+We use Terraform as our open source approach to Infrastructure-as-Code.

-.. [#] *Infrastructure-as-Code* is a special case of the more general
-       concept of *Configuration-as-Code*, which we discuss in much more detail in Chapter 4.

 When a cloud is built from a combination of virtual and physical resources, as is the case for a hybrid cloud like Aether, we need a